Victor Carlson

-Victor Charles Carlson (16 July 1893 – 23 February 1974) was an Australian rules footballer who played with East Fremantle in the West Australian Football League (WAFL).
+Victor Charles Carlson (16 July 1893 – 23 February 1974) was an Australian sportsman who played Australian rules footballer with East Fremantle in the West Australian Football League (WAFL) and first-class cricket with Western Australia.

 Carlson spent his early childhood in Adelaide and almost died at the age of six following an incident with a train.
 He had been sitting in a cart beside a shop when the horse became uncontrollable and backed onto railway tracks, just as a train was approaching.
 The train ran over the cart and Carlson was thrown out upon impact.
 With only a minor scalp wound, Carlson was later found safe under the train after it had stopped.

 Now living in Western Australia, Carlson captained Wentworth, a junior club in Fremantle, before joining Easts.
 He was a wingman in East Fremantle's 1914 premiership team and also played in their 1918 premiership side, as a centre half back.

 He was also a leading district cricketer and represented Western Australia in three first-class matches.
 Playing as a right handed top order batsman, he could only make 14 runs in his five innings.
 This included a pair against Victoria at the Fitzroy Cricket Ground, when he opened the batting and was bowled by Bert Ironmonger in each innings.